Garden centers use visual merchandising

 First impressions are critical

 Create stylish and attractive displays at every entry point.
+You can also check their blog to find ways to make the atmosphere more appealing.
 If possible, engage the senses (colorful and fragrant flowers, animated garden art, water features and bird baths) to immediately create a calming and relaxing buying atmosphere.
 This also is your first opportunity to pull together a visual story, which ignites the customers emotions over what is possible at their own home.

 Educate the customer